flemay/docker-images/docker-musketeers/README.md

 ## Example

-This image is used when building and deploying the Docker image from the GitLab repository [flemay/cookiecutter][linkGitLabCookiecutter].
+This image is used when pushing the Docker images of this Monorepo.

 ## Development